openaustralia/morph/app/views/documentation/_buildpacks_python.md

 ### Install libraries

-The Python buildpack installs libraries using `pip` from a `requirements.txt` file in the root of your scraper repository.
+For Python morph.io installs libraries using `pip` from a `requirements.txt` file in the root of your scraper repository.
 The format for `requirements.txt` is straightforward.

 For example to install specific version of the `Pygments` and `SQLAlchemy` library, `requirements.txt`